hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/writings_prose_and_poems/452_the_story_of_boy_gopala.md

 mother.

-How for days she toiled over her wheel to buy Gopala a new cotton Dhoti and a piece of cotton Châdar, the under and upper coverings, the small mat in which Gopala was to put his bundle of palm leaves for writing and his reed pens, and which he was to carry rolled up under his arm to be used as his seat at school — and the inkstand.
+How for days she toiled over her wheel to buy Gopala a new cotton Dhoti and a piece of cotton Chādar, the under and upper coverings, the small mat in which Gopala was to put his bundle of palm leaves for writing and his reed pens, and which he was to carry rolled up under his arm to be used as his seat at school — and the inkstand.
 And what joy to her it